cdcepi/zika/README.md

 ## Contributors
 Please see the [data dictionary](data_dictionary.md) for information on standardization.
 We are working on getting more countries online.
 Pull requests will be accepted.

+## How to contribute
+Follow the [how to contribute](how_to_contribute.md) guide to contribute to the CDC zika repo from your fork or local git clone.

 ## Links to other data sources
 [Additional data](additional_data.md)